 Easy to make creamy roasted butternut squash and almond soup.
 Perfect for a cold winter’s day to warm you up.
-It’s very mildly spiced so if you like your curry I would recommend to double all the spices.
-This is suitable for plant-based, diets, vegan, dairy free, gluten free and healthy wholefood diets.
+It’s very mildly spiced so if you like your curry I would recommend doubling all the spices.
+This is suitable for plant-based, vegan, oil free, dairy free, gluten free and healthy wholefood diets.
 Full of nutritious vegetables and heart-healthy nut fats.

-This may sound like a lot of work and difficult, but like all of our recipes it’s pretty easy.
+This may sound like a lot of work and difficult, but like all of my recipes it’s pretty easy.
 Simply cut the butternut in half and then roast for an hour.
 Then when it’s done scoop out the flesh and simmer.
-It’s actually less work than peeling the squash but roasted butternut tastes a lot better and you can get on with other tasks while it’s roasting.
+It’s actually less work than peeling the squash and roasted butternut tastes great.
+You can get on with other tasks while the oven is doing the work.

 Roasted Butternut Squash Almond Soup Recipe